Purple Birds

 White-breasted ground-dove foraging on forest floor showing white breast and purplish wings

-The White Breasted Ground Dove Is A Shy Elusive Bird Of The Pacific Islands And Parts Of Southeast Asia.
-Un Like Many Of The Vividly Iridescent Species On This List It Carries More Subtle Beauty With Soft Purplish Tones On Its Wings That Shimmer Faintly In Sunlight.
-Its Contrasting White Breast Makes It Easy To Identify When Spotted On The Forest Floor.
+The White Breasted Ground Dove Is A Gentle And Secretive Member Of The Purple Birds Family Found Across The Pacific Islands And Parts Of Southeast Asia.
+Unlike The More Vividly Iridescent Species Of The Tropics This Dove Displays Soft Purplish Tones On Its Wings That Catch The Sunlight With A Subtle Gleam.
+Its Clean White Breast Stands Out Beautifully Against The Forest Floor Making It A Distinctive Yet Understated Sight.

 Frently Asked Questions (FAQs)